JungleWarriorMuLan/XCode-Block/README.md

 # XC
-XC is short name, across multiple platforms
+XC is short name, across multiple platforms build the code block for the call run the XC for the builder and write.

+XC is Block Chain Space

 # XCode::Block
 Visual X code::Block --- powerful functional blocks for future infrastructure